SJ23 Tech Tip E01, (Updated 2024-10-15) Bob Schimmel

 • For safety reasons a flooded battery must have an absorption blanket under it capable of soaking up all the electrolyte.

-While a blanket is not required for a gel or AGM battery, it wouldn't hurt.
-It spreads the weight evenly across the bottom.
+While a blanket is not required for a gel or AGM battery, it spreads the weight evenly across the bottom and absorbs vibration to protect the plates.

-• As a rule of thumb battery capacity should be double the daily consumption.
+• As a rule of thumb battery storage capacity should be double the daily consumption.

 • Charge and maintain each battery type correctly as per the manufacturer's recommendations.

 • A filled or AGM battery should be discharged to only 50%.
-The exception is the Optima spiral wound AGM battery that can be fully discharged without damage.
-I have discharged Panache's AGM to low, but never fully discharged it.
+The exception is the Optima spiral wound AGM battery that can occasionally be discharged to ~20% without damage.
+I have discharged Panache's Optima AGM to low without damage, but never fully discharged it to dead.

 • A battery is an excellent absorber of transient voltages and a major component of an RF ground for the VHF radio.

-PHYSICAL SIZE - The battery must fit the SJ23 compartment and be accessible for inspection.
+PHYSICAL SIZE - The battery must fit the SJ23 compartment, be accessible for inspection and removable for winter storage.

 - A Group 27 battery can fit under an SJ23 settee (L- 12.5", W-6.75", H-9.4") (L-32cm, W-19.5cm, H-23.6cm) and is likely popular for an SJ23.